 However, for your benefit, I’ve arranged all the DDR3 RAM specs below.

-Thus, you’ll find your motherboard is DDR3 compatible, and you wish to upgrade your ram.
-But there are so many options, even under the DDR3 memory option.
+Thus, you just find your motherboard is DDR3 compatible, and you wish to upgrade your RAM.
+But there are so many options, and RAM prices are getting high day by day, even under the DDR3 memory option.
 Already you’ve noticed there are different MHz speeds and transfer rates for DDR3 memory.

 Will All DDR3 RAM Function Together?

-In general, if your motherboard is DDR3 compatible, then every version of DDR3 memory will function.
+In general, if your motherboard is DDR3 compatible, then every version of DDR3 memory will function flawlessly.
 Even if you get different size sticks for different slots, they will work together.
 But just with a bit more consideration, you can get some proper performance out of your DDR3 memory.

-Therefore, you can add any DDR3 RAM to your system, and it will function properly.
-There are a few more points to consider because you may want not only the function factor but also the performance.
+Therefore, you can add any DDR3 RAM to your system, and it will function.
+There are a few more points to consider because you wish not only the function factor but also the performance.
 Otherwise, why would you buy memory sticks in the first place?

 When you are about to occupy extra slots with DDR3 memory, it’s almost mandatory to understand and match the version and bus speed.
 But there is a little more configuration you can check, and that will help you to get the best performance from the RAM.